wazo-platform/wazo-doc/source/contributors/contributing_to_wazo.rst

 repository you should be working on. :ref:`asking_for_help` is always an option when looking at the less popular corners of the source code.

-You can the clone the desired repositories on you hard drive to start coding.
+You can then `clone <https://help.github.com/en/articles/cloning-a-repository>`_ the desired repositories on you hard drive and start coding.

 Editing the code
 ================

-Most of the Wazo Platform is written in Python, our code follows the PEP8 conventions.
-You can use a tool such as flake8 to validate that you code respects the standards.
+Most of the Wazo Platform is written in Python, our code follows the `PEP8
+<https://www.python.org/dev/peps/pep-0008/>`_ conventions.
+You can use a tool
+such as `flake8 <http://flake8.pycqa.org/en/latest/>`_ to validate that you code respects the standards.
 Some repositories also include the appropriate configuration to check your code using the tox command `tox -e linters`.